jeffa5/CCF/perf-system/README.md

 - `-gf`: Followed by the path to the file that contains the requests to be submitted.
 Default file `../generator/requests.parquet`
 - `-sf`: Followed by the path to the parquet file to store the requests that have been submitted.
 Default file `./cpp_sends.parquet`.
 - `-rf`: Followed by the path to the parquet file to store the responses from the requests that have been submitted.
 Default file `./cpp_responses.parquet`.
-- `-multiplex`: The existence of this option will force the submitter to send http2 requests using multiplex.
+- `-pipeline`: The existence of this option will force the submitter to send http2 requests using multiplex.

 ### Python